Table of Contents:

 KYC and AML are terms often used interchangeably, yet they do not share the same meaning.
 KYC is only one of the several steps that financial institutions and businesses in general take to comply with AML regulations.

-Know-Your-Customer (KYC), refers to the checks and steps that a business conducts/takes to know who their customers are, confirm their customers’ identities, and understand the risk that each customer poses to the business.
-Usually, the first phase of the KYC process requires collecting customer information, followed by customer due diligence (CDD), which involves identity verification, watchlist screening, risk assessment (to determine whether a customer has a higher risk profile) and ongoing monitoring.
+Know-Your-Customer (KYC) refers to the checks and steps that a business conducts/takes to know who their customers are, confirm their customers’ identities, and understand the risk that each customer poses to the business.
+Usually, the first phase of the KYC process requires collecting customer information, followed by customer due diligence (CDD), which involves identity verification, watchlist screening, risk assessment (to determine whether a customer has a higher risk profile) and ongoing monitoring, as methods to precisely identify and verify their customers.
 For high-risk customers or high-value transactions, KYC via enhanced due diligence (EDD) policies comes into play.
-In crypto, KYC means that these practices are implemented in a way that is suitable for cryptocurrency enterprises.
+The meaning of KYC in crypto is to implement these practices in a way that is suitable for cryptocurrency enterprises.

 When the Financial Action Task Force was established in 1989 by a number of nations and international organizations, Anti-Money-Laundering practices gained more worldwide attention.